segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 HubSpot is an all-in-one marketing tool that helps attract new leads and convert them into paying customers, with features like landing page creation and email automation.

-When you use the HubSpot Cloud Mode (Actions) destination, Segment will send your data to [HubSpot's REST API](https://developers.hubspot.com/docs/api/overview){:target="_blank"}.
+When you use the HubSpot Cloud Mode (Actions) destination, Segment sends your data to [HubSpot's REST API](https://developers.hubspot.com/docs/api/overview){:target="_blank"}.

 > info ""
 > The HubSpot Cloud Mode (Actions) destination is in beta and is in active development.
 Some functionality may change before it becomes generally available.